trider3/blockchain4980_hw2/README.md

 # INSTRUCTIONS

 running the program is very straightforward.
-The first time you execute the program you won't need db downloaded, the .conn sommand in the python script will create it by itself.
+The first time you execute the program you won't need db downloaded, the .conn command in the python script will create it by itself.
 Run the hw2_dbgen.py file and once that is done, you can run the hw2_thomas_rider.py file.